iZettle/api-documentation/finance-api/user-guides/fetch-purchase-information-for-card-transactions.md

     ```
    Example:

-   The following example request fetches card transactions of the merchant's Zettle preliminary account.
+   The following example request fetches card transactions of the merchant's Zettle liquid account.

    ```
-   GET /organizations/self/accounts/preliminary/transactions?start=2017-01-01&end=2021-06-07&includeTransactionType=CARD_PAYMENT&includeTransactionType=CARD_REFUND
+   GET /organizations/self/accounts/liquid/transactions?start=2017-01-01&end=2021-06-07&includeTransactionType=CARD_PAYMENT&includeTransactionType=CARD_REFUND
    ```

-   The following example response returns `originatingTransactionUuid` as `a4b1fc70-3427-11e9-89d7-88df8a0a0855` for a card payment transaction and `originatingTransactionUuid` as `d8254410-4f3f-11eb-a57f-1aef6b55e380` for a card refund transaction.
+   The following example response returns `originatingTransactionUuid` as `aefbced2-9728-11eb-aa46-1cae508bb7b5` for a card payment transaction and `originatingTransactionUuid` as `a4b1fc70-3427-11e9-89d7-88df8a0a0855` for a card refund transaction.

     ```json
     {